 The Department of Theological Studies offers two Master of Arts degrees in Theology and Pastoral Theology.
 Each of these programs offers students the opportunity to study in several areas, including biblical, historical, systematic, and moral theology, comparative theology, and pastoral ministry with special emphasis on the Roman Catholic theological tradition.
-The lay ministry and pastoral theology programs include an additional ministry and counseling emphasis in addition to foundational courses in theology.
+The pastoral theology program includes an additional ministry and counseling emphasis in addition to foundational courses in theology.

 The Master of Arts in Theology provides students with a critical understanding of the Christian theological tradition, especially from a Roman Catholic perspective.
 The program engages students in serious reflection on the broad range of theological studies and methods (biblical, comparative, historical, liturgical, and systematic theology, as well as ethics, spirituality, faith and culture, ecumenical and interreligious dialogue).
 The goal of the program is to provide a general and integrated exploration of these areas for students seeking to teach a secondary level curriculum, for students preparing for further graduate education, and for students with a strong interest in theology beyond the undergraduate level.